ksator/junos-automation-with-AWX/README.md

 - the git repository that has your playbooks
 - the list of playbooks from your git repository you want to add to AWX
 - the Junos devices credentials
-- and some additionnal details
+- and some additional details

 Run these commands on your laptop:
 ```